OrangeShark/OrangeShark.github.io/_src/posts/2014-12-31-hello-world-desklet-tutorial.md

 ## Set up ##

-Lets start by setting up the directory for our desklet.
-Desklets are stored in the user's home directory ~/.local/share/cinnamon/desklets, this is where we will work on desklet.
+Let's start by setting up the directory for our desklet.
+Desklets are stored in the user's home directory ~/.local/share/cinnamon/desklets, this is where we will work on our desklet.
 First, we need to create the directory of our desklet with a unique ID or UUID in the following format "desklet-name@name", where desklet-name is the desklet's name, in this case hello-world, and name is either your name or your domain name.
 I will use the UUID "hello-world@orangeshark".

 ```sh